top of page

 Amit Steinberg

-Sergeant First Class Amit Steinberg, born in 2002, is single and lives in Ramat Gan.
+Sergeant First Class Amit Steinberg, born in 2002, lives in Ramat Gan.

 Amit was born in Ramat Gan and went to Blich High School, was an exceptional athlete and skilled soccer player.
 In 2021 Amit was drafted into the elite commando unit Duvdevan.